Rusola/myPhp/README.md

 init

+/*--------------------Local repo to remote ------------------------*/

+`git remote -v`
-/*--------------------Local repo to remote ------------------------*/ `git remote -v` git remote add origin git@github.com:Rusola/... // let this name to be an origin, this origin is located remotely git remote -v
+`git remote add origin git@github.com:Rusola/...` let this name to be an origin, this origin is located remotely `git remote -v`

-// optionally: local master may be set up to truck the remote master git branch --set-upstream-to=origin/master master
+// optionally: local master may be set up to truck the remote master `git branch --set-upstream-to=origin/master master`

-git pull origin master --allow-unrelated-histories // local & remote, they have unrelated histories yet, pull created read.me file from remote git commit -m"read.me from githab added" // Commit will needed at this moment or later to complete this merge
+`git pull origin master --allow-unrelated-histories` local & remote, they have unrelated histories yet, pull created read.me file from remote
+`git commit -m"read.me from githab added"` Commit will needed at this moment or later to complete this merge

-git push // now I can pull & push (if upstream)
+`git push` now I can pull & push (if upstream)

 // or
-git push origin master
+`git push origin master`

 // https://scotch.io/courses/get-to-know-git/pushing-local-to-remote